 So, when you decide to renew your passport photo (or get a new one), make sure that you keep a neutral expression—otherwise, HMPO will not accept your passport application at all.

 Also, there are a lot of other rules (on head and hair proportions, distance from the camera, background, shadows and so on).

-In case you were searching for something like ‘passport photo near me‘, consider trying our free service to make a suitable picture.
-Just upload your picture, and we’ll convert it to a compliant passport photo and then compare it to the standards advised by the government to confirm they will accept it.
+And in case you were for an option to get your photos fast, consider trying our free service to make a suitable picture.
+Just upload your shot, and we’ll convert it to a compliant passport photo and then compare it to the standards advised by the government to confirm they will accept it.
 Save money and time and take as many photos as you need!